Last updated January 2026

 Here’s what you need to know if you’re facing this charge.

-You had a firearm or weapon,
+• You had a firearm or dangerous weapon in your possession

 🚨 Common Situations Leading to Improper Exhibition Charges